1414213/scwin2/README.md

 It is recommended to use this alongside the Steam client and Steam Input.
 The first argument should be the name of a keymap.
 If the given keymap cannot be found then it creates a blank keymap of the given name.
 Flags can appear anywhere.
 ### Flags
 - -n, --no-gamepad: start the program without creating a virtual gamepad
-- -d [string], --directory [string]: specify a directory to search for input maps from as the next argument
+- -dir [string], --directory [string]: specify a directory to search for input maps from as the next argument
 - --debug [int]: show debug information
     - 0: nothing
     - 1: raw input